Computational-Imaging-LAB/Identification-of-S100-using-T2-w-images-deep-learning-/README.md

 _Ulu çınarlar fırtınalı diyarlarda yetişir.
 (Great plane trees grow in stormy lands)--Cemil Meriç (Turkish author)_

-This study has been accepted to ISMRM Canada 15-20 May 2021.
+This study has been submitted to ISMRM22.

-This study has been supported by TUBITAK 1003 grant 216S432.
+This study has been supported by TUBITAK 1001 grant 119S520.